ranbureand/sitefolio/_projects/yo-this-is-cool.markdown

 preview_image: 'yo_this_is_cool_00.jpg'
 preview_color: '#6ED9C0'

-excerpt: 'The site let developers and designers show love and thank the people behind their favorite open source projects on GitHub.'
+excerpt: 'The site lets developers and designers show love and thank the people behind their favorite open source projects on GitHub.'
-exordium: 'The site let developers and designers show love and thank the people behind their favorite open source projects on GitHub.'
+exordium: 'The site lets developers and designers show love and thank the people behind their favorite open source projects on GitHub.'

 publish: 'yes'
 ---